Last Updated: 05/22/2023 04:41PM ET

-The ongoing unrest between airlines and pilots regarding labor issues has continued building, as potential strikes appear imminent.
+Ongoing unrest between airlines and pilots regarding labor issues has continued building in early 2023, as potential strikes may be imminent.

 - On October 31, 2022, Delta pilots voted to authorize a strike, and can walk off the job with permission from the National Mediation Board after a 30-day cooling off period